Canon 700D vs G1X

 It is notable that the 700D has a microphone port, which is missing on the G1X.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 700D and the G1X have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the G1X have been discontinued, but can regularly be found used on ebay.
 The G1X was replaced by the Canon G1X Mark II, while the 700D was followed by the Canon 750D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 700D and G1X can be found, respectively, in the Canon 700D Manual (free pdf) or the online Canon G1 X Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 700D and the Canon G1 X?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.